uviclibraries/raspberrypi/act-1.md

     -   Navigate around, you’ll see a taskbar at the top of the desktop with the Chromium web browser icon (see right).
 Try launching it!
         -   After launching the web browser, see if you can connect to **google.ca**
-        -   If you can, then your network settings are setup.
+        -   If you can, then your network settings are set up.
         -   Open this document in your browser on your Raspberry Pi so that you can click on the hyperlinks and copy and paste code from [this document](http://bit.ly/2MCdL7r){:target="_blank}

     <br>